jcjolley/muddler/README.md

 ```

 ## Caveats
-* The Clojure Compiler (SEPT 2017 version) is still working to support all of es6.
+* The Clojure Compiler (v20170910) is still working to support all of es6.
 One thing they do NOT support yet is array destructuring.
-You'll have to manually edit your script to rename your variables to non clashing variables if you use destructuring.
+You'll have to manually edit your script to rename your variables to non-clashing variables if you use destructuring.
 * If you wish to preserve your object property names, provide them as strings.
 * I haven't tested this with scripts that use the DB.
-If you run into problems, please make an issue in github and I'll fix it asap.
+If you run into problems, please make an issue on the github repo and I'll fix it asap.
 * For now, if you want to do testing, you have to save the test files in the same folder as your .ts/.js scripts.

 ## Credits
-This project was inspired by [Gerow's Mudify](https://github.com/gerow/mudify) which isn't maintained (@gerow on hackmud).
+This project was inspired by [Gerow's Mudify](https://github.com/gerow/mudify). (@gerow on hackmud).
 The testing portion of the project was blatantly stolen from [Jer0ge's hackmud-unit-poc](https://github.com/jer0ge/hackmud-unit-poc).

-I'm typically playing as @s1mply_me on [hackmud](https://www.hackmud.com/) and am Jolley in the [Discord channel](https://discord.gg/sc6gVse)
+I'm typically playing as @s1mply_me on [hackmud](https://www.hackmud.com/) go by Jolley in the [Discord channel](https://discord.gg/sc6gVse)
 Feel free to hit me up (or even send some sweet sweet GC my way ;) ).

 ## What's next?